AbhinayChimmula24/audio_book/instructions.md

 poetry env use python3.11

-poetry install
+poetry install -

-poetry add lib
+poetry add lib - add the lib to the pyproject.toml

-poetry lock
+poetry lock - to generate poetry lock once you have added the libs